Where and how we raise our puppies

 This is where the puppies are born.
 It is the corner of our dining room.
 They live there until we graduate them to the puppy nursery downstairs.

 This is where we love to sit and watch our puppies get fresh air, adjust to new surfaces in and around our yard.
 This is also where they are introduced to children, adults and other families with animals.
 We also live near an airport so the puppies are getting use to loud noises, because we have planes fly over the house.
+I am currently reading “Puppy Brain” and am excited about incorporating even more stimulation to our puppies.
+These 8 weeks we have them are so very important.
+We consider it a blessing to form the foundation of creating a well rounded, smart, sound puppy!

 We will have your puppy well on its way to housebreaking.
 We are old school and leave newspaper around the puppies so they start knowing where to go to the bathroom.
 When you take your puppy home we suggest you take some newspaper and place it front of the door you will be taking your puppy in and out to go potty.
 Then take the paper and place the paper outside so the puppy begins to understand what you want them to do.
 Be patient with this.
 Please never hit your puppy because you will be doing irrevocable harm to their little spirits and you will have a frightened, stressed out puppy who will grow into a frightened, stressed out adult dog.

+We live in a Beautiful neighborhood.
+Our family loves being outside.
+In warmer weather, we sit on our front porch and take our puppies outside.
 While out front, they see dogs walking past them.
 Also, they hear airplane sounds, car horns, see babies in strollers, old people walking and kids on bikes.
 Inside classical music is played, children’s music is played.
 I am big on playing thunder and lightening sounds on Alexa as well as fireworks!
 We do our best to prepare them for their new families and life outside our home.